 Follow this link to find out even more about the story of my research

 Or listen to this interview with Philip Adams on ABC Radio Late Night Live

-I would like to warmly thank all the Roman historians and archaeologists from around the world who generously shared with me their knowledge and invaluable advice, particularly Maddalena Bassani, Jacques Bérato, Paul Burton, Alexandra Chavarría, Arnaud Coutelas, Ash Green, Mary Harlow, Stéphane Martin, Tim Parkin, Yolanda Peña Cervantes, Eric Poehler, Richard Reece, and Dimitri Van Limbergen; my son Lucas, who helped with the translation of many Latin texts; and Alexandra Moreau from the Château de Saint Martin who so kindly responded to my emails and took many photos for us.
+I would like to warmly thank all the Roman historians and archaeologists from around the world who generously shared with me their knowledge and invaluable advice, particularly Maddalena Bassani, Jacques Bérato, Paul Burton, Alexandra Chavarría, Robyn Cooper, Arnaud Coutelas, Ash Green, Mary Harlow, Luc Long, Stéphane Martin, Tim Parkin, Yolanda Peña Cervantes, Eric Poehler, Hervé Pomarèdes, Richard Reece, Delphine Remeau, Dimitri Van Limbergen and Andrew Wilkinson; my son Lucas, who helped with the translation of many Latin texts; and Alexandra Moreau from the Château de Saint Martin who so kindly responded to my emails and took many photos for us.